smartIU/habit-tracker/README.md

 # Habit Progress Tracker

-A habit progress tracker backend + simple CLI for a university assignment.
+A habit progress tracker for a university assignment.

 ## Features